shadow-1310/obsedian_notes/203-delete linked list elements.md

 #### mistakes
 - use a while loop inside instead of a if condition
-- same mistake as above repeated
+- same mistake as above repeated.
 #### code snippet
 ```python